Skip to content

 Gear Kentucky Lawns Actually Need

-The spreaders, controllers, seed, and tools that show up most often in the Kentucky calendar above — the short list worth owning.
+The spreaders, controllers, seed, and tools that show up most often in the Kentucky calendar above — chosen to survive a climate that punishes cool-season turf in summer and warm-season turf in winter — durability and precise timing beat any single "best" product.

 Scotts Turf Builder EdgeGuard DLX Broadcast Spreader